Queen of Rock 'n' Roll (album)

 Queen of Rock 'n' Roll is a posthumous compilation album by Swiss-American singer Tina Turner, released on November 24, 2023, through Parlophone.
 It contains Turner's 55 singles from 1975 to 2020 in chronological order, including a new version of Turner's 1996 song "Something Beautiful Remains" by Terry Britten titled "Something Beautiful".
 The full physical version contains 5 LPs and 3 CDs, a 12-track vinyl edition is also available.
 The physical versions contain a foreword by Turner's collaborator and friend Bryan Adams.
 It was Turner's first music project released following her death on May 24, 2023.

+Reception

+Criptic Rock said "Squashing the antiquated idea that rock n roll is a man's genre of music, Tina Turner is a pioneering lady who demands your attention.
+Singing with such passion and conviction; anytime you hear a song of hers, it is immediately distinguishable... there is simply no one quite like Tina Turner.
+That is why it is justified that she was named 'queen of rock 'n' roll in life and thereafter."
+They said the "anthology set is a perfect way to celebrate the life and music of Tina Turner."

+Retropop Magazine called the release a "thundering anthology of her enduring legacy."